 I recognize my privilege everyday when I look out the window of my white-dominant suburban neighborhood and am reminded that I’m guarded by a paranoid neighborhood watch.
-I recognize my privilege when I can sit and back read about other people’s histories and experiences without being triggered.
+I recognize my privilege when I can sit back and read about other people’s histories and experiences without being personally triggered.
 I recognize my privilege when I can navigate safely into a white space without someone else feeling threatened.
 I recognize my privilege when I can fade into a crowd as quiet and law-abiding.

 Asian-targeted hate crimes have been on the rise in the recent past, and are still ongoing.
 Of those incidents reported, 68 per cent are against women which only adds another layer of fear, in addition to the countless incidents not reported.
 As I reflect, I know with a certainty that any one of my friends, family members, and even myself, could have been and could be a victim.
 Unfortunately, we will continue to be victims unless we take back the narrative, speak out and are heard.

-As I navigate this world with my dark hair, tan-olive skin and almond eyes, I am aware that despite my privilege, I am not casually safe until this conversation turns into real palpable change — a change that includes people of every color, shape, and size.
+As I navigate this world with my dark hair, tan-olive skin and almond eyes, I am aware that despite my preconceived privilege, I am not casually safe until this conversation turns into real palpable change — a change that includes people of every color, shape, size, and gender.
 The Asian-American community and I are not perpetual foreigners and should not be treated as such.
 I refuse to accept the idea that we are of the model minority.
 I have to take up space, and I will.